sacmwg/draft-ietf-sacm-terminology/draft-ietf-sacm-terminology.md

 : Is a system resource, as defined in {{RFC4949}}, that may be composed of other assets.

-: TODO: Should we change "asset" to "SACM asset" or something like that?
+: Examples of Assets include: Endpoints, Software, Guidance, or X.509 public key certificates.
+An asset is not necessarily owned by an organization.

 Asset Management:

-: The process by which assets are provisioned, updated, maintained and deprecated.
+: The IT process by which assets are provisioned, updated, maintained and deprecated.

 Attribute:

 : Is a data element, as defined in {{RFC5209}}, that is atomic.

-: TODO: Should we change "Attribute" to "SACM Attribute" or something like that?
+: In the context of SACM, attributes are "atomic" information elements and an equivalent to attribute-value-pairs.
+Attributes can be components of Subjects.

 Authentication: